IPAC'25 - the 16th International Particle Accelerator Conferece

 Achieving high-gradient acceleration is critical to enabling future linear colliders, free-electron lasers, and compact accelerator applications.
 Pioneered by the Argonne Wakefield Accelerator (AWA) group, short-pulse SWFA (structure wakefield accelerator) technology has shown remarkable promise in surpassing the long-standing barrier of ~100 MV/m in X-band normal conducting structures.
 Recent experiments have demonstrated the feasibility of this approach, with the gradient exceeding 300 MV/m in a variety of X-band accelerating structures and an X-band photogun.
 Experimental results indicate that the well-known empirical scaling law to estimate the RF breakdown rate (BDR ~E^30*t^5) may be too conservative when the RF pulse durations below 10 ns.
 A conceptual design of ultracompact XFEL based on the short pulse acceleration will be presented.

-Speaker: Xueying Lu (Argonne National Laboratory)
+Speaker: Xueying Lu (Northern Illinois University)

 • 12:00